If you have a question to ask or an idea to share, come and participate in Adobe XD Community. We would love to hear from you and see your creations.

 Having components with states also makes it easier to manage your assets and to create interactive design systems.

 Once you have created a component, the Property Inspector has a new section that lists the component with a Default State.
-You can now add two types of states for your components — New State and Hover State.
+You can now add three types of states for your components — New State, Hover State, or Toggle State.
 Read on to know how to add a state.

 Use New State for scenarios where you want to show variations of a component such as a disabled or clicked version of a component.

 Click the + button next to the main component's Default State in the Property Inspector, and select New State.